 18 January

-In White Tara Sadhana Practice group we use the short and excellent practice text written by Tenga Rinpoche.
-This can be downloaded below, at the bottom of this page, including a new translation we will be using (please note this translation is a work in progress and supplied for personal use only).
-It is ideal if participants have received the White Tara empowerment but it's okay if you haven't, other people in the group have received it, and you could hold an aspiration to receive it when circumstances allow.
+For the White Tara Sadhana practice, we use the short and excellent practice text written by Tenga Rinpoche.
+This can be downloaded as a free PDF, including a new English translation based on Ringu Tulku's commentary.
+It is included in Ringu Tulku's book White Tara: Healing Light of Wisdom, put together from his teachings and available to buy from Bodhicharya.
+Both the book and PDF and an audio recording of the practice can be found here.
+It is ideal if participants have received the White Tara empowerment but it is okay if you haven't, other people in the group have received it, and it is fine to practise together on this basis; you could hold an aspiration to receive it when circumstances allow.

-Ringu Tulku giving the White Tara empowerment at the barn, Wolvercote, 8th July 2015
+Ringu Tulku giving the empowerment of White Tara at the Barn, Wolvercote, Oxford, 8th July 2015

-Ringu Tulku's public teaching at Friends Meeting House - Bodhicitta - 8th July 2015
+Ringu Tulku's public teaching at Friends Meeting House on Bodhicitta - 8th July 2015

 Sunday 2nd October 2016: 5th Birthday of group - Visit of Lama Wangmo & talk on the practice of Tonglen